spraakbanken/swell-project/Normalization_guidelines.md

 # Normalization guidelines

-## Rationale
+## Background

 In terms of workflow, a key assumption of our approach is that it is beneficial to separate error coding into two steps: normalisation (that is, correction of the learner text according to the target hypotheses) and the actual annotation of the corrections.
-There are several reasons for this division: First, by letting the annotator correct the text prior to the error annotation, they will be in a better position to build a coherent understanding of the learner's linguistic competence and to form target hypotheses that are consistent with this understanding.
-Secondly, since error correction and error annotation are conceptually distinct, it is logical to perform them as separate tasks.
-Thirdly, it might be useful to outsource corrections (normalisation) to researchers in second-language acquisition, that is, to people who are experts in comparing target hypotheses for learner texts.
+There are several reasons for this division.

+1. By letting the annotator correct the text prior to the error annotation, they will be in a better position to build a coherent understanding of the learner's linguistic competence and to form target hypotheses that are consistent with this understanding.

+2. Since error correction and error annotation are conceptually distinct, it is logical to perform them as separate tasks.

+3. It might be useful to outsource corrections (normalisation) to researchers in second-language acquisition, that is, to people who are experts in comparing target hypotheses for learner texts.
 In contrast, annotation of corrections could perhaps be handled just as well by students.

-Fourthly, a resource that can be used for development of automatic methods for correction of learner text (the parallel corpus) is generated on the fly.
-Finally, inter-annotator agreement for error annotation can be straightforwardly calculated off a particular normalised text.
+4. A resource that can be used for development of automatic methods for correction of learner text (the parallel corpus) is generated on the fly.

+5. Inter-annotator agreement for error annotation can be straightforwardly calculated off a particular normalised text.

 The fact that correction of the learner text is carried out as a separate step allows our system (Svala) to automatically construct a parallel corpus of the learner and normalised text with alignments at the word level.
 As a consequence of this, normalisation involves not only correction of the learner text but also correction of misaligned links between words.
 An additional, independent advantage of the approach is that the resulting parallel corpus will be a highly valuable resource for development of automatic methods for identifying learner errors.